The Best Pattern Makers Paper and Alternative Affordable Options.

 The not-so-cool thing about this material is that it is super difficult to store.
 It usually takes a special rack just to hang the patterns made with it.

-So think if you really need it before making the investment of buying a complete roll.
+So think about whether you really need it before making the investment of buying a complete roll.

 DOT PAPER